mhd-nour/germany_App/FunctionalRequiremnts.md

 ## 4. Synchronization & Integration

 - **FR-4.1:** The system shall automatically sync the local mobile state with the Supabase PostgreSQL database when a connection is available.
-- **FR-4.2:** (Optional) The system shall provide a toggle to export or sync approved vocabulary to a specified Notion database via the Notion API.

 ---